MusEl-ConsAq/GRDM-CODM05_II-COME04/README.md

 Chadabe identifica questa divergenza come fondamentale:

-> "Cage's electronic music was different from that of his contemporaries, Stockhausen's for example, because **Cage's structures were based on process and random juxtapositions rather than fixed relationships between sounds**.
-His electronic music suggests a happy anarchy where all things can be and coexist as themselves. **It does not convey control, technique, expertise**; it does not convey personal, subjective, poetic expression."[@chadabe1997, 83]

-> "**Stockhausen's music, on the other hand, does convey control, technique, and expertise**."[@chadabe1997, 83]
+> "Cage's electronic music was different from that of his contemporaries, Stockhausen's for example, because Cage's structures were based on process and random juxtapositions rather than fixed relationships between sounds.
+His electronic music suggests a happy anarchy where all things can be and coexist as themselves.
+It does not convey control, technique, expertise; it does not convey personal, subjective, poetic expression." [...]
+"Stockhausen's music, on the other hand, does convey control, technique, and expertise."[@chadabe1997, 83]

 Cage definisce un "territorio" di suoni possibili — in *Cartridge Music*, questo territorio è quello dei "suoni che richiedono amplificazione"[@chadabe1997, 82] — ma lascia che i performer esplorino liberamente questo spazio attraverso partiture grafiche su fogli trasparenti che possono essere sovrapposti in modi diversi[@chadabe1997, 82].